chadwittman/creative-ai-podcast/README.md

 # What's this?
-It's a podcast that's like grabbing coffee with AI researchers.
-The intended audience for the episodes are people with technical competency.
+It's a podcast akin to grabbing coffee with AI researchers.
+The target audience is people with technical competency.

 The preliminary focus will be on the [Creative AI](http://www.creativeai.net/) space.

+### Episodes

+*TBD*

 ### Contact
 Interested in contributing?
 Tweet me [@ChadWittman](https://twitter.com/chadwittman) or make a pull request.